Singles holidays in May

 From sunshine breaks in the Mediterranean to the scenery and capitals of northern Europe, you needn’t travel far for a great holiday this month.
 Here are the destinations I recommend for a singles holiday in May.

 Turkey and Greece top the list this month.
 How about a hotel where all your fellow guests are solo travellers?
-Friendship Travel‘s house party weekends in Fethiye and Olu Deniz are all about making new friends as you relax in the sun, with gulet cruises along the coast for the ultimate in laid-back travel.
+Friendship Travel‘s house parties in Greece are all about making new friends as you relax in the sun, with gulet cruises the islands around Rhodes for the ultimate in laid-back travel.

 Or choose your perfect Greek island for the perfect singles break.
 Corfu, Santorini and Skiathos are all among the choices from specialists Solos Holidays so you can guarantee there are no single supplements and you’ll be surrounded by like-minded travellers.
 Some trips are for specific age groups, and there’s no enforced socialising if you’d prefer your own company.
 And on nearby Crete, the Mistral Hotel is exclusively for singles, with activities including cookery, wine-tasting and painting, along with holistic treatments and day trips on offer.

 For a slightly different way to experience the region, I’d recommend an archaeology tour to really get under the skin of the culture.
 Peter Sommer Travels has expert guides as well as gulet cruise trips if you’d rather see sea as well as land – try the Cruising to the Cyclades holiday or Gastronomic Gulet Cruise in Turkey this month.

 Short-haul holidays in May